effortlessdevsec/Web-Application-Hacks/JWT/README.md

 }

 Signature: -  Signature is an random string that is created using header payload and secret

+JWT follow the following pattern:

+Base64(Header).Base64(payload).Base64(Signature)

+Signature = sign (Base64(Header).Base64(payload),key)

 ```